Multiplayer-Game-Server/Multiplayer_Game_Server/README.md

 ## 🎯 Game Mechanics
 - Each game consists of 5 rounds.
-- Each round contains 4 types of answers.
+- Each round contains 4 options of answers.
 - Each question is given 30 seconds to answer.
 - The game automatically calculates player rankings.
 - Each player has a unique nickname with color.